thondrill/NightSky/README.md

 # NightSky
-The first prototype of Stars Above, a thesis project for people to be able to touch the sky
+The first prototype of _Stars Above_, a thesis project for people to be able to touch the sky